How front brake pads work

 A very brief summary of the task:

-- Remove the pads from the caliper and examine the disc and brake line(s)
+- Remove the inner and outer pads and examine the disc and brake line(s).

 Why you should change your brake pads

 Brake pads are critical components for the safe operation of your car, and should be maintained correctly to avoid a potential disaster.
 If the pads wear down completely you’ll not only be unable to stop the car in time but you’ll damage the discs, which will need to be replaced.

 Each wheel has at least two pads and it’s important to change the pads on both front wheels at the same time, to ensure an even brake force.
 At the same time you should examine the discs and skim or replace them if needed.